CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 -torque-aggregation-function:"count(cartodb_id)";
 {% endhighlight %}

 By default it counts the number of events happening by counting how many points (by using each point's `cartodb_id`) are within the area.
-Each row represents an event -- something that happens in a specific place (lat, long) at a specific time (timestamp) -- so counting `cartodb_id`s means you are counting events.
+Each row represents an event -- something that happens in a specific place (lat, long) at a specific time or sequence (date or number column) -- so counting `cartodb_id`s means you are counting events.

 The aggregate functions can operate on any other number column instead of `cartodb_id`, though.
 For instance, if you want to find the max magnitude of all of the events in a bin, you'd just replace the value above with `max(magnitude)`.
 You can do more advanced things like dividing by a constant or even dividing the `min` of one column by the `max` of another.
 Remember that everything happens at the bin level, and that bins are recalculated at new zoom levels.